 - 1.1 Introduction and purpose National Instrument 52-109 Certification of Disclosure in Issuers'Annual and Interim Filings (the Instrument) sets out disclosure and filing requirements for all reporting issuers, other than investment funds.
-The objective of these requirements is to improve the quality, reliability and transparency of annual filings, interim filings and other materials that issuers file or submit under securities legislation. - This Companion Policy (the Policy) describes how the provincial and territorial securities regulatory authorities intend to interpret and apply the provisions of the Instrument. - 1.2 Application to non-corporate entities The Instrument applies to both corporate and non-corporate entities.
-Where the Instrument or the Policy refers to a particular corporate characteristic, such as the audit committee of the board of directors, the reference should be read to also include any equivalent characteristic of a non-corporate entity. - 1.3 Application to venture issuers Venture issuers should note that the guidance provided in Parts 5 though 14 of this Policy is intended for issuers filing Form 52-109F1 and Form 52-109F2.
-Under Parts 4 and 5 of the Instrument venture issuers are not required, but may elect, to use those Forms. - 1.4 Definitions For the purposes of the Policy, "DC&P" means disclosure controls and procedures (as defined in the Instrument) and "ICFR" means internal control over financial reporting (as defined in the Instrument).
+The objective of these requirements is to improve the quality, reliability and transparency of annual filings, interim filings and other reportsmaterials that issuers file or submit under securities legislation. - The purpose of this This Companion Policy (the Policy) is to help you understand describes how the provincial and territorial securities regulatory authorities intend to interpret or and apply certain the provisions of the Instrument. - 1.2 Application to non-corporate entities The Instrument applies to both corporate and non-corporate entities.
+Where the Instrument or the Policy refers to a particular corporate characteristic, such as anthe audit committee of the board of directors, the reference should be read to also include any equivalent characteristic of a non-corporate entity. - 1.3 Application to venture issuers Venture issuers should note that the guidance provided in Parts 5 though 14 of this Policy is intended for issuers filing Form 52-109F1 and Form 52-109F2.

+Under Parts 4 and 5 of the Instrument venture issuers are not required, but may elect, to use those Forms. - Definitions For the purposes of the Policy, "DC&P" means disclosure controls and procedures (as defined in the Instrument) and "ICFR" means internal control over financial reporting (as defined in the Instrument).